byett/dsd/Nexys-A7/Lab-1/README.md

 * Click 'Program Device' then xc7a100t_0 to download leddec.runs/impl_1/leddec.bit to the Nexys A7-100T board

+* Note: as you make modifications to the code, you may be prompted to re-do this process (synthesis, implementation, and bitstream).
+You DO have to do this for your new code to take effect.

 ### 5. Slide switches on the Nexys A7-100T board

-* Slide switches 13, 14, and 15 to determine which display is illuminated (see [modifications](https://github.com/kevinwlu/dsd/tree/master/Nexys-A7/Lab-1/Modifications))
+* Slide switches 13, 14, and 15 to determine which display is illuminated (see [modifications](https://github.com/byett/dsd/tree/CPE487-Spring2024/Nexys-A7/Lab-1/Modifications))

 * Slide switches 0, 1, 2, and 3 to display the value of 4-bit hex digit from 0 to F

 * Slide only one switch at a time to display the [Gray code](https://en.wikipedia.org/wiki/Gray_code) from 0 to F, i.e., 0-1-3-2-6-7-5-4-C-d-F-E-A-b-9-8

-### 6. Close project
+### 6. Close project (only once completely done with testing)

 * File > Close Project